 In addition to psychopharmacology, I provide a number of psychotherapeutic modalities, including psychodynamic psychotherapy, interpersonal psychotherapy, cognitive-behavioral therapy, and motivational enhancement.
 Depending on your specific needs and treatment goals, we will make a decision together on the type of therapy that is right for you.
 The benefits of therapy include the development of life-long skills and coping strategies, and potentially gaining insights into your past or present that will positively affect your future.

 The treatment of substance addictions is complex and multifaceted.
 My experience with addiction treatment predates medical school, as a research assistant in clinical trials for alcohol, cocaine, and methamphetamine addictions at the University of Virginia.
 For more than 10 years, I have been mentored by addiction experts, and am currently an NIH-supported research fellow at Columbia University.
 In addition to my research, I have significant experience in addiction treatment, including detoxification, the use of both FDA-approved and off-label medications to reduce cravings and withdrawal symptoms, and the use of psychotherapy to enhance motivation, develop alternative coping strategies, manage cravings, and reduce the likelihood of relapse.
-I am a strong proponent of harm-reduction and medication-assisted treatment (MAT).
+I am a strong proponent of harm-reduction and the use of medications for addiction treatment.
 I have significant experience in prescribing medications for alcohol addiction (including naltrexone, acamprosate, disulfiram, topiramate, and gabapentin).
-I have a waiver and experience with prescribing office-based buprenorphine (i.e. Suboxone) and with injectable naltrexone (i.e. Vivitrol) induction and maintenance.
+For opioid addiction, I have a waiver and experience with prescribing office-based buprenorphine (i.e. Suboxone, Zubsolv, Sublocade) and with injectable naltrexone (i.e. Vivitrol) induction and maintenance.
 I also provide off-label medications for the treatment of stimulant and cannabis addictions.
 No single medication or therapy is right for everyone, and I am eager to work with my clients on finding a way for them to meet their goal of reduction or abstinence.

 GENDER & SEXUALITY

 Issues around gender identity and sexuality can be complicated and difficult to discuss with a health care provider.
 I am sensitive to these concerns and have experience working with the LGBTQ+ population.
 I have worked with young adults in both support groups and individual treatment, as well as adults in individual treatment.
 In addition to discussing gender identity and sexuality and their relationship to other mental health concerns or substance use issues, I have experience in exploring these issues specifically in a way that encourages client personal growth and comfort.
-Additionally, I have experience working with clients with HIV/AIDS, and performing pre-operative evaluations for gender affirmation surgeries, as well as any necessary provider communication and/or letter-writing.
+Additionally, I have experience working with clients with HIV/AIDS, and am knowledgeable of how these medications may interact with psychiatric medications.
 I am comfortable treating clients of all gender identities and sexual orientations.